Last updated on June 23rd, 2023 at 05:43 pm

 The same concept applies to your mother.
 Perhaps she had to deal with some traumatic events during her childhood, she might have been raised with ignorance, or she may have lived around people with negative behavior for a long time.

 Being her child, you probably have heard something about your mother’s living circumstances.
-Knowing the specific reasons for the pessimism of your mother can be very helpful in altering her negative behavior, while also giving you the empathy to understand her situation even more.
+Knowing the specific reasons for the pessimism in your mother can be very helpful in altering her negative behavior, while also giving you the empathy to understand her situation even more.

 If you do not realize that there could be many years involving bad conditioning behind your mother’s negative behavior, you might not be able to change her behavior tenderly.